 There are a few scams in Phuket, just like in most tourist destinations around the world, and you should be able to recognise them if they ever happen to you.
-Don’t worry too much: while most are not frequent, they are easy to spot and easy to avoid.
-Only the first scam can have serious consequences; the others are more of an annoyance, a waste of money and a waste of time.
+Don’t worry too much: while most are not frequent, they are easy to spot and avoid.
+Only the first scam can have serious consequences; the others are more of an annoyance, a waste of money and time.
 Read these, and you will come armed and ready.
 See also ‘10 Tips for a Safe Holiday in Phuket‘

 The Jetski scam was always very well-known locally, but it started to be shared in international news recently.
-It’s pretty severe so be aware of it as it will ruin your holidays if you are the unlucky victim.
+It’s pretty severe, so be aware of it as it will ruin your holidays if you are the unlucky victim.
 The scheme is simple and involves intimidation.
-Tourists rent jet skis quite casually, not knowing about the scam and the fact that most jet skis are not insured.
+Tourists rent jet skis quite casually, not knowing about the scam and that most jet skis are not insured.

-You go for your little joy ride on the sea and come back to the beach once your time is up.
+You go for your little joy ride on the sea and return to the beach once your time is up.
 That’s where the nightmare begins.
 The beach boys in charge of renting you a machine will point at some scratch on the hull you didn’t notice when you left, accusing you of damaging the jet ski.
-The jet ski not being insured, some cash will be requested.
+The jet ski is not being insured; some cash will be requested.
 Of course, you will refuse because you know it didn’t happen, but more beach boys will surround you and use intimidation to extort money from you, up to 40,000 baht or more.
 The best way to avoid it is not to rent jet skis; they are loud, dangerous and known for the trouble they create.